 Indexed universal life insurance (IUL) is an innovative, low risk type of permanent life insurance.
-It is primarily intended for people interested in long term life insurance coverage and tax advantaged distributions, typically used in retirement.
-IUL policies are well suited for life insurance buyers seeking large policies, often referred to as jumbo life insurance policies.
-When premium financing is considered, some consumers choose a properly designed indexed product (see reasons below).
-The use of indexing strategies guarantees there will never be cash value lost during down years in the market.
-No market losses makes it appealing to risk averse consumers.
-The fact that 0% is the lowest credited rate possible makes it attractive, especially when the stock market is down 30%.
+It is primarily intended for people interested in long term life insurance coverage and tax favorable distributions, typically during retirement.
+These policies are well suited for life insurance buyers seeking large policies, known as jumbo life insurance policies.
+For premium financing, some consumers prefer to use an indexed product (see reasons below).
+The use of indexing strategies guarantees there will a loss of cash value when markets are down.
+No market losses makes IUL an appealing product for risk averse consumers.
+The fact that 0% is the lowest crediting rate possible makes it worthy of consideration, especially when the stock market is down 30%.
 The interest credited to IUL policies will never be below 0%.
+In fact, some products guarantee a floor of one or two percent.

 Do IUL policies reduce risk for life insurance buyers?
 Since none of the policy’s cash value is ever invested directly in the stock market, it does provide a buffer against normal market volatility.
 “Zero is your hero” feels pretty good when markets are down 25%.
-Market losses during these years can be quite damaging to a portfolio.
+Market losses during these market cycles can be quite damaging.

-The use of indexing strategies may result in the lowest possible net cost of any policy in the medium and long term.
-Of course, this depends on how markets perform and the how the policies are credited.
-In order to experience optimal returns, it does require a greater level of understanding and responsibility for the policyowner.
-It is definitely not a set it and forget it type of life insurance policy.
+The use of indexing strategies may result in buying a policy with the lowest possible net cost of any policy measured in the medium and long term.
+Of course, this depends on how markets perform, the sequence of returns, how the policies are credited and how often and when the insurance companies lower the cap or participation rates.
+In order to achieve optimal returns, a greater level of understanding and responsibility by the policyowner is essential.
+It is definitely not a set it and forget it type of life insurance policy, unlike whole life.
 With the proper amount of education, indexed universal life is suitable for the following insurance buyers:

 - Between ages 25-55 (ideally).